 and 50GB on a dual-layer disc.
 This increased storage capacity translates to higher

-video resolution and audio quality on your TV screen.
+video resolution and audio quality on your TV.
 Because Blu-ray Discs can store

-of 720 x 480 pixels, which is called SD (Standard Definition).
+of just 720x480 pixels, which is called SD (Standard Definition).
 This resolution looks fine

 on a standard old "tube" TV, utilizing all available pixels on the screen.
 However,